malcolmmaima/StepView/README.md

     });
 ```

-See the sample for additional details.

 If you want a custom typeface you should add font files to the resource folder "font" and reference any in xml layout.
 Alternatively you can specify typeface using the state builder in your code.
-Look into the sample for additional details on that.

 You can enable view to draw remained step circles with a specified color.
 In xml: